MJoergen/formal/one_stage_fifo/README.md

 ```
 default clock is rising_edge(clk_i);
 ```

-Note, as mentioned above this line must be preceeded by `-- psl` in the source file.

 ### Assertions on outputs
 We're now ready to start expressing the properties of the FIFO as assertions on